praveenpr1998/react-event-listener-utils/README.md

 | `onError`                      | Optional global error callback function to handle errors thrown during event handling.                                   | `handleError`            | Optional |
 | `removeExtraParamsAfterAdding` | Boolean flag indicating whether to remove the `data-extra-params` attribute after callback execution.                    | `false`                  | Optional |

+## Feedback

+If you have any feedback, please reach out to me at praveenpr1998@gmail.com

 ### Contribution

 Contributions are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

-By Order Of The Peaky Blinders.
+By Order of the Peaky Blinders!